DevadutSB/DevadutSB/README.md

       }
       print(name_decoded_cap,name_decoded_small)
       //Output : DSB dsb
-      //Output is given for thoose who are too lazy to copy paste this code and run it
+      //Output is given for those who are too lazy to copy paste this code and run it
       // DSB / dsb  => Devadut S Balan / devadut s balan
  ```